Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

-As we have described in Section \ref{sec3_1}, a Lie 2-group $\mathfrak{G}$ gives rise to a Lie 2-groupoid $\mathcal{B}\mathfrak{G}$, and hence to important examples of structure 2-groupoids.
-Transport 2-functors with $\mathcal{B}\mathfrak{G}$-structure play the role of \emph{gerbes with connection}, as Section \ref{sec4} will prove.
-The Lie 2-group $\mathfrak{G}$ is the \emph{structure 2-group} of these gerbes.
-In the following we list important examples of such structure 2-groups. \begin{enumerate} \item[(a)] Let $A$ be an abelian Lie group.
+Summarizing, one can go from smooth crossed modules to Lie 2-groups, and then to Lie 2-groupoids.

+\begin{example}\ \begin{enumerate}[(i)] \item Let $A$ be an abelian Lie group.
 A smooth crossed module is defined by $G=\lbrace 1 \rbrace$ and $H:= A$.
 This fixes the maps to $t(a):=1$ and $\alpha(1,a):=a$.
-Notice that axiom b) is only satisfied because $A$ is abelian.
-The associated Lie 2-group $\mathfrak{G}$ is denoted by $\mathcal{B} A$.
-Transport 2-functors with $\mathcal{BB}A$-structure play the role of \emph{abelian gerbes with connection}, see Section \ref{sec3_2}.
+Notice that axiom b) is satisfied because $A$ is abelian.
+The associated Lie 2-group is denoted by $\mathcal{B} A$.
+Transport 2-functors with $\mathcal{BB}A$-structure play the role of \emph{abelian gerbes with connection}; see Section \ref{sec3_2}.

-\item[(b)] Let $G$ be any Lie group.
-A smooth crossed module is defined by $H := G$, $t=\id$ and $\alpha(g,h):=ghg^{-1}$.
+\item Let $G$ be a Lie group.
+A smooth crossed module is defined by $H := G$, $t=\id$ and $\alpha(g,h)\df ghg^{-1}$.
 The associated Lie 2-group is denoted by $\mathcal{E}G$.
 This notation is devoted to the fact that the geometric realization of the nerve of the category $\mathcal{E}G$ yields the universal $G$-bundle $EG$.
-Transport 2-functors with $\mathcal{BE}G$-structure arise as the \emph{curvature of transport 1-functors}, see Section \ref{sec5_1}.
+Transport 2-functors with $\mathcal{BE}G$-structure arise as the \emph{curvature} of transport functors; see Section \ref{sec5_1}.